nairol/DK2-Firmware-Patcher/readme.md

 # Lens Separation Adjuster for DK2 Firmware

+---

+**Patching the firmware is no longer required.
+Oculus have added support for overriding the lens seperation distance to the official Runtime.
+[More information here.](https://www.reddit.com/r/oculus/comments/3dugxj/thank_you_oculus_sdk_0601_now_supports_lens/)**

+---

+---

+---

 **I do NOT own a DK2 and have NOT tested the firmware files that this program produces.
 Use at your own risk!**
 I **have** checked firmware files produced by this tool in a disassembler and they look good.